 • More spices: Add a pinch of nutmeg, cardamom or even allspice to the mix.
 You could even add a pinch of salt to balance the sweetness.

-Favorite Ways to Use Cinnamon Sugar
+More Ways to Use Cinnamon Sugar

-cinnamon sugar in a jar
+Cinnamon sugar in a glass jar with spoon.

 Cinnamon Sugar Recipe